Tea kettles sold at Target recalled over fire, burn hazards - NewsBreak

 ( WXIN ) — Tea kettles sold at Target are being recalled after several reported issues, including a fire connected to the product.

 The Consumer Product Safety Commission said the recall involves Hearth & Hand™ with Magnolia Tea Kettles.
-These 1.75-quart stainless steel tea kettles were sold at Target stores nationwide between July and October of 2021.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.
+These 1.75-quart stainless steel tea kettles were sold at Target stores nationwide between July and October 2021.Fall: Why am I sneezing with a runny nose?

 The recall was initiated because the paint can chip on the bottom of the recalled kettles, posing a fire hazard.
 In addition, the handle can break and the spout can leak, posing a risk of burn injuries.